The Fourth Batch of New Hymns!

 Conclusion

-That’s it for now.
-So far, it seems like this batch has been less popular.
-A part of it might be just sheer numbers: it’s smaller than the third batch but still bigger than the second batch.
+So, that’s it for the fourth batch of new hymns.
+The general pattern I see is that this batch has been less popular.
+It is true that it’s smaller than the third batch, but it is still bigger than the second batch, so we can’t blame numbers alone.
 We’ve also had some holidays here and there, like Father’s Day, 4th of July, and Pioneer Day, so those likely take precedent.
 It may also just be that the novelty of new hymns has worn off, although it’s important to note that almost half of wards are singing at least one new hymn each week.
 So maybe it’s that we’re still getting used to the hymns in the first batches before moving on to this latest one.
-Anyway, we’ll see what happens next week!